ilcato/homebridge-Fibaro-HC2/README.md

 # Release notes
 Version 1.0.2
 + Managed danalock correctly
++ Added support for new Fibaro wall plug

 Version 1.0.1
 + Managed the case of Virtual Devices without any buttons in it: no accessory creation